abhinav-nath/all-about-spring-security/README.md

 # Spring Security

+## Authentication vs Authorization

+**Authentication** confirms that users are who they say they are.
+It is the act of validating that users are whom they claim to be.
+This is the first step in any security process.

+**Authorization** gives those users permission to access a resource.
+In secure environments, authorization must always follow authentication.
+Users should first prove that their identities are genuine before an organization's administrators grant them access to the requested resources.

+## High level working of Spring Security

 In Spring Boot applications, all the incoming requests first come to the `DispatcherServlet` which acts like a **front controller**, it then forwards the request to the respective RestController.

 Security should be implemented even before the request comes to the DispatcherServlet.